-Aquaponics has become increasingly popular as a growing system in the past 10 years.
+Aquaponics has become increasingly popular as a growing system in the past several years.
 It combines conventional aquaculture with hydroponics to form a highly sustainable and environmentally responsible method of Agriculture.

 To build a successful aquaponic system, you will also have to carefully select the fish by considering several factors.
 It is important to plan which types of vegetables you want to grow and pair them with the right type of fish.
 Certain fish and plants thrive at specific temperatures and pH levels so it is essential to make sure that both plants and fish will be successful in the given water conditions.